Pragyan10/FeatureRequestDataset2024/README.md

 2. **CombinedIntoSingleFile** - This directory contains the merged feature requets into single files - all requests from all apps, all closed requests from all the apps.
 3. **Feature Request** - <u> **This is the main directory ** </u> In this directory you will find 3 files.
 2 for Mastodon and 1 for Signal.
 2 files for Mastodon include the open and closed feature request.
 1 file for signal is the closed feature request since there are no open requests.
 Filename format is - (app name)_(status)_(date)_Final-(NumberOfFeatureRequestsInTheFile)
 4. **AnnotationTool** - This directory contains all the files associated with the annotation tool.
+5. **PreliminaryResults** - Contains files for the preliminary results - baseline result generation and missed commit analysis.

 ## Sampling technique in **Samples**